Nithish7105/Cryptography---19CS412-classical-techqniques/README.md

 ## RESULT:
-The program is executed successfully
+The program forPlayfair Cipher is executed successfully

 ---------------------------